sparkflows/sparkflows-docs/docs/user-guide/user-guide/scheduling/scheduling-workflows.rst

 Editing a Scheduled Workflow
 ----------------------------

-You can edit a schedule by clicking on the edit icon, updating the new values and saving it.
+You can edit a schedule by clicking on the edit icon, updating the new values, and saving it.

-Viewing Results of Workflow Executions
+Viewing Results of the Workflow Executions
 --------------------------------------

 When workflows are scheduled, they are executed by Fire at the specified schedule.

 The results of the execution of the workflows can be viewed in the Workflow Executions Page.
-This allows us to view the results of past execution, logs of the run etc.
+This allows us to view the results of past execution, logs of the run, etc.

 .. figure:: ../../../_assets/user-guide/scheduler-workflow-executions.png
    :alt: Workflow Executions